top of page

 Coming Home: How Kikori Returned to the School Where It All Began

 Most origin stories begin with a spark.
-Mine began with a lean-to in the woods, a blindfolded trust hike, and a sixth-grade teacher who believed in the power of experiential learning long before anyone called it SEL.
+Ours began with a lean-to in the woods, a blindfolded trust hike, and teachers who believed in the power of experiential learning long before anyone called it SEL.

-This year, Kikori officially launched in Manton Elementary School, the school where I grew up, the school where I learned what connection feels like, and the school that unknowingly planted the seeds for the work I do today.
-And stepping back into that building as a founder, alongside teachers who once went to school with me, was one of the most full-circle moments of my life.
+This year, Kikori officially launched in Manton Elementary School, the school where I (Kikori founder, Kendra Bostick) grew up, the school where I learned what connection feels like, and the school that unknowingly planted the seeds for the work we do today.
+Stepping back into that building as a founder, alongside teachers who were my classmates growing up, was one of the most full-circle moments of my life.

 Where It All Started: Camp Rotary and the Magic of Hands-On Learning